lf-/gankra.github.io/blah/swift-abi/index.md

 * Swift decouples size from stride to distinguish trailing padding from actual content.
 Trailing padding shows up in the stride so that arrays properly align their contents.
 Trailing padding doesn't show up in size so that things like enum tags and neighboring fields can use that space.
 It's really neat!

 * Swift actually does insert a bunch of magical layout conversions when bridging between Swift and Objective-C. Initially this bridging was lazy in the case of collections, and that was super whacky.
 Specifically if you had an `Array<MySwiftType>` it might have been an `NSArray` containing opaque pointers, with type conversion was performed when you accessed the element.
 They later moved to a more eager model because this was really nasty and expensive for heavily-accessed collections.
 Also object-identity was messy to deal with.

+* The main piece of complexity in the system for getting witness tables is that it provides a runtime reflection system for spidering through the type metadata of generic types and their associated types because you need to be able to get their witnesses too.

 * I think Swift technically stabilized the set of enum tag packing optimizations it can perform, but no clue what those are.
 Sorry eddyb.